revk/login/README.md

 `login` will take environment variables (i.e. set by `envcgi` or `logincheck`) and perform a login.
 Normally this is `$USERNAME` and `$PASSWORD` but the fields can be configured.
 It returns a status 0 if the login worked. **This writes to stdout with error reason if login fails, so should be caputured, or use `--silent`**

+Note that `login --redirect` can be used directly from script wrapped under `logincheck` and it will redirect to home or login page with error based on login result.

 `logout` will logout.
 It returns status 0 if was logged in.

+Note that `logout --redirect` can be used directly from script wrapped under `logincheck` and it will redirect to login page.

 `changepassword` will take environment variables (i.e. set by `envcgi` or `logincheck`) and perform a password change.
 Normally this is `$OLDPASSWORD` and `$NEWPASSWORD`.
 It returns a status 0 if the password was changed.
 You have to be logged in for this to work. **This writes to stdout with error reason if change fails, so should be caputured, or use `--silent`**